moorepants/dissertation/_sources/davisbicycle.txt

    poor and makes false conclusions.
 I'm really surprised it made it through peer review.
 I wouldn't trust the data or the model.
 [Evertse2010]_
-   He mounts two axis load cells on at the handlebar grips to measure the forces on the grip.
+   He mounts two axis load cells at the handlebar grips to measure the forces on the grip.
 This puts the sensor right at the human/machine interface thus negating the need to worry about the inertial affects of the front frame.
    For his obstacle maneuver tests the maximum steer torques were no greater